thejoltjoker/maya_scripts/README.md

 Scripts and other handy maya things.

-Most of the scripts are quite customized for my workflow or previous problems I've had to hack.
+Most of the scripts are quite customized for my workflow or previous problems I've had to solve.
 But it might serve as a base for something else hopefully!

 ## Contents